jimmyeao/DeejNG/README.md

 Allows to assign multiple apps to one slider, and control of audio input sources.

 Select the commport, double click a channel to be able to add an app.
 Will autoconfigure the number of sliders based on the data receieved.
+Added support for "Unmapped" audio sessions - this will control the volume of anything not explicityl mapped